-During the winter season, you need an activity that is engaging and challenging, which combines reading, writing, and math with a lot of holiday cheer.
+During the winter season, engage your students in an activity that is both fun and challenging by combining reading, writing, and math with lots of holiday cheer.
 Elementary math teacher Meghan Everette adapted an activity originally published by The Mailbox and kicked it up a notch with extra crafty fun and a persuasive writing component.

 The Snowman Construction Company